hacks-guide/Guide_Wii/docs/faq.md

 ### Bluebomb

-::: details The bluebomb script is waiting to accept.
+::: details The bluebomb script is stuck on waiting to accept.
 Ensure you have not paired any Wii remotes and ensure you are also repeatedly pressing sync.
 :::